-NOTE: You will need your App Store or Play Store password to complete installation
+NOTE: You will need your App Store or Play Store password to complete the installation.

-STEP 3: Complete Enrollment Using Your Computer and Your Smartphone
+STEP 3: Complete Enrollment Using Your Computer and Your Mobile Phone

-b) The Activate Duo Mobile screen displays.
-With the Activate Duo Mobile screen displaying on the computer, open the Duo Mobile app on the smartphone.
+b) The activate Duo Mobile screen displays.
+With the activate Duo Mobile screen displayed on the computer, open the Duo Mobile app on the mobile phone.

-c) Click the plus sign (+) in the upper right corner of the app on the phone screen.
+c) Click the plus sign (+) in the upper right corner of the phone screen.

-d) From the Duo Mobile app, scan the barcode with your phone that displays in the Activate Duo Mobile computer screen.
+d) From the Duo Mobile app, scan the QR code displayed on the activate Duo Mobile computer screen.

 If you have a secondary device enrolled with Duo